Maksim2498/mc-ever-winter/README.md

 | WOODED_BADLANDS          | SNOWY_PLAINS      |
 | RIVER                    | FROZEN_RIVER      |

+Bimes not presented in the table aren't changed.

 ## Commands

 The plugin provides only one command `/everWinter` (or it's alias `/ew`).